Rodwanbagdadi/Sales-Insights-Data-Analysis/README.md

 ## 🔍 Data Analysis Process

 ### 1. Data Collection & Preparation
-- **Data Sources**: Multiple data sources including sales databases, CRM systems, and external data
+- **Data Sources**: MySQL database containing sales transactions, customer information, and product data
+- **SQL Queries**: Extracted and analyzed data using SQL queries to understand the database structure
+- **MySQL Workbench**: Used for database exploration and initial data analysis
 - **Data Cleaning**: Removed duplicates, handled missing values, and standardized formats
 - **Data Transformation**: Used Power Query to reshape and prepare data for analysis